dtm2451/dittoViz/vignettes/intro.md

 # Installation

-dittoViz will eventually be available through Bioconductor.
+dittoViz will eventually be available through CRAN.
 This section will be updated once that is the case.

 For now, install from the GitHub: